gabrielmjr/gabrielmjr/README.md

 </div>

 <h2>🙍🏽‍♂️More Personal Information</h2>
-<p>It's my first year in bachelor degree in Informatic Engineering (also called Computers/Software Engineering) at Eduardo Moondlane University.</p>
+<p>It's my second year in bachelor degree in Informatic Engineering (also called Computers/Software Engineering) at Eduardo Moondlane University.</p>
 <p>💻 I'm self student in Backend (with Java) and Android Developer (Java + Kotlin), check out my pinned projects bellow.</p>
 <p>💻 In the cloud computing I'm currently using IaaS (AWS EC2) and BaaS (Firebase), they're good tools</p>
 <p>🖥️ To document my APIs in backend development I'm using Swagger, similar to JavaDoc, it auto generates the documentation.</p>